distinctdan/cordova-plugin-play-audio/README.md

 ### window.plugins.PlayAudio.pauseSongs(songIds, success?, error?)
 Pauses songs.
 On Android, you'll probably want to call this in an `onPause` callback to stop your app's audio. iOS auto-pauses and auto-resumes playing audio.

-`songIds` is an array of the songIds you want to pause.
+`songIds` is the array of the songIds you want to pause.
 Any songIds that haven't been played yet will be ignored.

 ### window.plugins.PlayAudio.setVolumes(volumeOptions, success?, error?)
 Used to set the volume of multiple songs at once.
 Any songIds that haven't been played yet will be ignored.